factn/docs/Guide-for_Designers.md

 * Anyone can view.
 To pick up a task, get added as an editor by asking @beth, @Erika_Margaret, @Miles, @Terrance or @Tuan

 <b>Design Work</b> happens here: [MutualAid.World - Figma](https://www.figma.com/file/v5HdxDsvO2NzMuZU6CArzF/MutualAid.world-Designs-in-progress?node-id=1%3A2)
 * Anyone can view.
-To work on a task, get added as an editor by asking anyone who currently has access, or more specifically, @beth or @Nena.
+To work on a task, get added as an editor by asking anyone who currently has access, or more specifically, @Eriol or @CourtneyBeadel.
 * As of March 19th, Nena secured us unlimited seats with Figma for 6 months!

 # Second.
 Check out the process.